allentown521/saladict/README_EN.md

 ### PopClip (MacOS)

-1. Download and install PopClip in the [App Store](https://apps.apple.com/us/app/popclip/id445189367?mt=12)
+1. Download and install PopClip in the [Official Website](https://www.popclip.app/)
 2. Download the PopClip extension of pot from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (Saladict.popclipextz)
 3. Double click the downloaded file to install it.
 4. Enable the pot extension in PopClip settings, and then you can translate by selecting text.